Atashnezhad/CME_forcast/README.md

   <img width="500" src="Figures/p04_02_tf_hist2d_3.png" >
 </p>

+-->

+<p align="center">
+  <img width="1000" src="Figures/P02_stat_EDA.png" >
+</p>

 It is observed that the majority of ICME speed falls between 400 to 500 km/s and magnetic activity of -50nT to -60 nT.
 Note that, the Dst < -100 nT are considered severe solar storms (Zhang et al. 2007).
 Although there is some high ICME speed recorded above 450 km/s, however, the data shows both low and high magnetic index disturbance which makes it inconclusive.
 At the top-right side of the plot, a severe solar storm is seen with an ICME speed of around 800 km/s and Dst index of -99.
-Note that the -99 DsT was assigned to a numerical value of 200 (turning categorical to numerical - the records are availbe in the data folder under the name ```save_coded_values_P02_03_EDA.json```in JSON format)

--->

-<p align="center">
-  <img width="1000" src="Figures/P02_stat_EDA.png" >
-</p>